 1. Sell blocks to real estate companies: Selling your block to these companies will speed up your sales and profits fast.

-2. Diversify your block industry business.
-When you diversify your block industry business by selling other building materials your profits will also increase drastically.
+2. Diversify your block industry business: When you diversify your block industry business by selling other building materials your profits will also increase drastically.

 The block industry business is a lucrative business in Nigeria.
 The business is scalable, you just need to be ready to get your hands dirty to make good money.
+The best think about having a block industry as one of your business is that even when you are not around to monitor your business, you will still continue to make money as long as customers come around to buy blocks.